-We prepare future leaders in education to implement positive change in the lives of the students they reach, the organizations they lead and the communities they serve.
+We prepare future leaders in education to positively impact the lives of the students they reach, the organizations they lead and the communities they serve.

 At the Dreeben School of Education at the University of the Incarnate Word, we prepare future education professionals who will make a positive, meaningful impact whether in the classroom or in the boardroom.
 Through our undergraduate, graduate and doctoral degree programs, students are instructed and inspired by leaders in their field and graduate ready to become teachers, professors, administrators and organizational leaders in Texas and internationally.